NiaouBreGatoula/ghub-macro/README.md

 4. Assign the script to an active profile
 5. Adjust any settings if needed (delay, activation key, etc.)

-## Notes

-- All scripts use only native G Hub Lua functions
-- No external dependencies
-- Customizable values are defined at the top of each script
-- Scripts can be extended or modified as needed

 ## Instructions in screenshots

 <p align="center">